OWASP Top Ten 2025 – The Complete Guide

 Mitigation:

-7. Authentication Failures (renamed – used to be called “Identification & Authentication Failures”, same position)
+7. Authentication Failures (renamed.
+Used to be called “Identification & Authentication Failures”, same position)

 The renamed Identification and Authentication Failures is a non-mover on the OWASP 2025 list, but these remain a major enabler of unauthorized access, account takeover, and data breaches.
-These failures occur when systems do not properly verify or protect user identities and authentication mechanisms, allowing attackers to impersonate legitimate users or escalate privileges.
+They occur when systems do not properly verify or protect user identities and authentication mechanisms, allowing attackers to impersonate legitimate users or escalate privileges.

 Common causes and attack vectors